kindl/Hypatia/README.md

 Hello stranger,

 How did you end up here?
 Let me introduce myself, I am Hypatia, youngest child of the ML family.
-As it is tradition, my name was given to honour a [dead mathematician](https://en.wikipedia.org/wiki/Hypatia).
+As it is tradition, my name was given to honour a [deceased mathematician](https://en.wikipedia.org/wiki/Hypatia).
 Who I am?
 Well isn't that the question we all ask ourselves?
 I am still young, I have dreams, but I have not found my purpose yet.
 I am similar to my siblings, Purescript and Elm, but I compile to Lua.
 I am walking in the footsteps of my ancestors, but I want to be different: I want to make games.
 So let me tell you about me.

 ### My Appearance
 ```